 Stay Informed

-Before your trip, be aware of the current level of risk for wildfires, and stay up to date with local news and weather reports, as conditions can change rapidly.
+Before your trip, be aware of the current wildfire risk level and stay up to date with local news and weather reports, as conditions can change rapidly.
 If cell service is available, use your phone to check for updates on the wildfire and any evacuation orders.

 Prevent Wildfire Spread

 That’s what to do if you encounter a wildfire outdoors.
-Wildfires can start just about anywhere, and a small spark can create a huge blaze in no time, destroying acres of beautiful hunting, fishing, and camping sites.
-Stay safe and become a steward of the land, so the next generation can enjoy it too!
+A small spark can create a huge blaze in no time, destroying acres of beautiful hunting, fishing, and camping sites.
+Stay safe, know where most wildfires occur, and become a steward of the land so the next generation can enjoy it too!

 Casey Cartwright